aleinei/merchentapp/README.md

 to-do

-1- add on settings options to print a work order or a receipt or both

-2- calculate the distance between the customer location and the store location
+2- calculate the distance between the customer location and the store location - waiting

 3- create a shortcut after application is installed

 4- create logo(Vegetables stores - Supermarket - Coffe shop - Burger)

 5- change EGP to جنيه if the phone is in arabic